tompasini/tompasini/README.md

 - 🔭 I’m currently working on an app for a bars to host trivia nights for people attending.

-- 🌱 I’m currently learning HTML, CSS, JavaScript, Vue3, NodeJS, Mongoose, C#, SQL, and MongoDB.
+- 🌱 I’m currently learning HTML, CSS, Bootstrap, JavaScript, Vue3, NodeJS, Mongoose, C#, SQL, and MongoDB.

 - 📫 How to reach me: